alexwalterhiggins/TSRCT/TSRCT White Paper.md

 - **Human:** Involves the workforce, including skills, roles, and the human elements involved in AI adoption.
 Assess the skill sets required for AI deployment, including hiring needs, training programs, and change management efforts to build a workforce capable of leveraging AI technologies. *Addresses people*.

-- **Proccess:** Encompasses the procedures and workflows that are being transformed or enhanced through AI.
+- **Process:** Encompasses the procedures and workflows that are being transformed or enhanced through AI.
 Leverages methodologies and processes for AI project management, including agile practices, feedback loops, and iteration strategies that facilitate smooth AI integration. *Addresses organizational processes*.

 - **System:** Refers to the technological infrastructure and systems that support AI implementation.
 Considers the organization’s broader system, including logistical resources, IT infrastructure, and regulatory considerations.
 Identifies hardware and software system requirements to support AI initiatives sustainably. *Addresses technological systems*.

 #### 3. Relational Dimension

 The Relational dimension articulates dynamics of AI adoption at individual- and community-level, including their interconnections.
-This dimension involves analyzing these dynamics of in terms of entities, relationships, and groups within and outside the organization.
+This dimension involves analyzing these dynamics in terms of entities, relationships, and groups within and outside the organization.

 **Relational Elements:**

 - **Entity:** Focuses on the individual units or components within the organization that interact with AI initiatives.
 Evaluates the roles and responsibilities of various stakeholders involved in AI adoption, examining how to transform these roles with AI capabilities. *Examines components at the individual-level*.

 - **Relation:** Explores the interactions and connections between entities to include teams, departments, or systems, in the context of AI adoption.
-Analyze how AI affects intra- and inter-organizational relationships, including collaboration, communication, and decision-making processes. *Examines connections between indiviuals and groups*.
+Analyze how AI affects intra- and inter-organizational relationships, including collaboration, communication, and decision-making processes. *Examines connections between individuals and groups*.

 - **Group:** Explores the impact of AI on team structures and dynamics.
 Considers resistance, acceptance, and empowerment factors that influence team interactions through examining collective dynamics and collaborations that occur across larger organizational or network structures. *Examines community and inter-community relationships*.